 Our analytics shows that most websites are hacked by exploiting a vulnerability in an outdated plugin and in most cases the attacker has used the vulnerability in the PHP file that is located in the default WordPress plugins folder.

 Hint: use the Cerber malware scanner to find a vulnerability in installed plugins.

 First of all, you need to have access to the files on your website via your hosting control panel which usually has a file manager.
 Alternatively, you can use an FTP client.

 The second step is adding two define directives to the wp-config.php file which help WordPress to recognize and use the new name of the plugins folder.
+You may not use a built-in file editor in the WordPress admin dashboard at this step.
+Use a file editor from within your hosting control panel or an FTP client to edit the wp-config.php file.
 See an example below and note:

 - You have to add directives to the beginning of the file on the next line after <?php.

 - You have to use your full path to your plugins directory for WP_PLUGIN_DIR.
 Hint: You can find the full path to the standard plugins folder on the Tools / Diagnostic admin page.
 It’s shown in the Filesystem section in the “WordPress plugins folder” row.